Clauses 8.1 and 8.2—Provide requested information to ASQA

 Your RTO can demonstrate compliance through cooperation with ASQA at any time information is requested, if ASQA checks information and confirms that it is accurate.

-At audit, ASQA may seek evidence to verify that your information and practices are aligned.
+At performance assessment, ASQA may seek evidence to verify that your information and practices are aligned.
 ASQA may interview students, trainers and assessors and third parties to validate information.

 Guidance for applicants for initial registration